 This report is being prepared on behalf of Eastern Connecticut State University, in compliance with the Drug Fee School and Campus Regulation (34 CFR Part 86) of the Drug Free Schools Communities Act (DFSCA).
 This report is intended to summarize university policies regarding alcohol or other drug use and to provide a report of programs developed to provide compliance measures, sanctions for policy infractions and educational programs to support a healthy community.
-This report will outline actions taken in the last two years (fall, 2020 - fall, 2022) to implement policies and program efforts to support the Drug Free Schools Act. \It is important to note that due to the COVID-19 pandemic the Connecticut State University and Community College system, working in cooperation with the state and federal response to the pandemic, provided services in altered format, with reduced in-person campus activity for academic year 2020-2021.
+This report will outline actions taken in the last two academic years (fall 2022 - spring 2024) to implement policies and program efforts to support the Drug Free Schools Act.

 The responsibility to develop policy, provide education, and support student health and wellness is a collaborative effort across the University.
 Several areas within the University have been identified as critical to compliance with the DFSCA.
 The Division of Student Affairs plays a key role in setting policy and providing harm reduction service.
-The Office of Wellness Education and Promotion, Office of Student Conduct, Counseling and Psychological Services, Athletics, and Health Services are all under the Division of Student Affairs.
-Other areas of the University who have been identified but not limited to: Human Resources and Campus Police.
+The Office of Wellness Education and Promotion, Office of Housing and Residential Life, Office of Student Conduct, Counseling and Psychological Services, Athletics, and Health Services are all under the Division of Student Affairs.
+Other areas of the University who have been identified are Human Resources and Campus Police.

 Eastern Connecticut State University retains professionally trained and credentialed individuals in the areas outlined above.
-Recognizing the need to increase alcohol and other drug education (AOD) Eastern Connecticut State University employs a full time Certified Prevention Specialist for the Office of Wellness Education and Promotion (Coordinator for Wellness Education and Promotion), increasing prevention initiatives for the University.
+Recognizing the need to increase alcohol and other drug education (AOD) Eastern Connecticut State University employed a full time Certified Prevention Specialist for the Office of Wellness Education and Promotion (Coordinator for Wellness Education and Promotion), increasing prevention initiatives for the University.
 Counseling and Psychological Services professional staff include those who hold licensure as Ph.
 D, LPC, MSW, and APRN.
 Counseling staff can provide clinical support for those seeking counseling for substance use and recovery as well as referral to outside sources.
 Eastern Connecticut State University Health Services retains medical personnel, to include a Physician, Nurse Practitioner and Registered Nurse, and APRN.

-I. INTRODUCTION TO EASTERN CONNECTICUT STATE UNIVERSITY
+I. INTRODUCTION TO

+EASTERN CONNECTICUT STATE UNIVERSITY

-Eastern Connecticut State University is a public, coeducational liberal arts university and a member of the Council of Public Liberal Arts Colleges, with 3,275 full-time undergraduate students, 259 part-time undergraduate students, 81 full-time graduate students, and 69 part-time graduate students enrolled in (2022).
+Eastern Connecticut State University is a public, coeducational liberal arts university and a member of the Council of Public Liberal Arts Colleges, with 3,189 full-time undergraduate students (2023), 661 part-time undergraduate students, and 140 full-time graduate students (2023).
 Eastern Connecticut State University is part of the Connecticut State Colleges and University (CSCU) system.
-It is a residential campus, with 1,951 students living on campus.
-The campus is located in Williamntic, Connecticut and geographically located in the Northeast region of the state.
+It is a residential campus, with 1,964 students living on campus.
+The campus is located in Willimantic, Connecticut and geographically located in the Northeast region of the state.